-Drilling at Golden Summit has currently ceased for Spring breakup and further exploration will be dependent on market conditions and further financings.
-A total of 11,392 feet (3,472 metres) were drilled during the winter program.
-Assays for the first five holes have been reported to date.
 The Dolphin/Cleary Hill deposit remains open to the west, east and to depth and covers an area of 300 metres by 1.5 km; however, the entire Golden Summit project area covers an 11,400 acre area and hosts numerous other significant exploration targets also with the potential for additional bulk tonnage mineralization.
-The program for 2013 is expected to include additional diamond core drilling, metallurgical testing and the initiation of a Preliminary Economic Assessment.
-Freegold is also working towards completion of an updated NI 43-101 compliant resource based on the oxide component of the current resource inventory.
-The oxide cap at Golden Summit is contained largely to the upper 200 feet (60 metres) project wide.
+The program for 2013 is expected to include additional diamond core drilling, metallurgical testing and the initiation of a Preliminary Economic Assessment

 On March 13th, 2013 the Company announced an updated NI 43-101 compliant resource for its Vinasale Project.
 The 2013 Vinasale exploration program is currently under consideration.
-Mineralization in the Central Zone remains open to the south and there maybe the potential for additional resource definition in the North East Zone.
+Mineralization in the Central Zone remains open to the south and there may be the potential for additional resource definition in the North East Zone.